kisira/webobs-deployment/README.md

 # webobs-deployment
 An enhanced Webobs Deployment experience.
-Using Vagrant and Virtual Machines
+Using Vagrant and Virtual Machines.
+The instructions below are for both [Linux](#procedure-for-linux-using-libvirt-and-qemu) and [Windows](#procedure-for-windows-or-linux)

-## Procedure For Linux(libvirt & QEMU):
+## Procedure For Linux using libvirt and QEMU

 ### Prerequisites:
 1. Install libvirt, virt-manager and qemu